navipartner/npcore-partners/Documentation/public/wms/explanation/cs-uis.md

     ![example](../images/menu-type-ui.jpg)

 > [!Tip]
 > Selection lists don't have the **Next UI** link like the **Card** pages, as they typically give users the option of navigating to multiple pages in no specific order.
-To specify which UIs users can navigate to from the selection list, specify the UI IDs in the **Call UI** column of the **CS UI Subform**.
+To specify which UIs users can navigate to from the selection list, provide the UI IDs in the **Call UI** column of the **CS UI Subform**.

 - **Data List** (a dynamic list of information that relies on the documents created in Business Central e.g. Inventory pick list)